the awful truth

 (above) Electric table lamps at every table in this night spot?

-another example of how shadow silhouettes were used in film sets
+(above) Another example of how shadow silhouettes were used in film sets

-(above) another example of how shadow silhouettes were used in film sets
+(above) Another example of how shadow silhouettes were used in film sets

-(above) another view of her apartment
+(above) Another view of her apartment

-another view into her apartment
+(above) Another view of her apartment

 (above) It’s fun to figure out the floor plans in these sets.
 Here Cary Grant is sprinting from the kitchen, through the dining room (with the entry foyer to his left) and into the living room.